adbar/trafilatura/docs/evaluation.rst

 - *dragnet* is not maintained anymore, it is provided for reference only (in older evaluations)
 - `goose3 <https://github.com/goose3/goose3>`_ can extract information for embedded content but doesn't preserve markup
 - `jusText <https://github.com/miso-belica/jusText>`_ is designed to preserve mainly text containing full sentences along with some markup, it has been explicitly developed to create linguistic resources
+- `magic-html <https://github.com/opendatalab/magic-html>`_ extracts the main content of a page as HTML, geared towards LLM training data
-- `newspaper3k <https://github.com/codelucas/newspaper>`_ is mostly geared towards newspaper texts, provides additional functions but no structured text or comment extraction
+- `newspaper4k <https://github.com/AndyTheFactory/newspaper4k>`_ (the maintained successor of *newspaper3k*) is mostly geared towards newspaper texts, provides additional functions but no structured text or comment extraction
 - `news-please <https://github.com/fhamborg/news-please>`_ is a news crawler that extracts structured information
 - `readability-lxml <https://github.com/buriy/python-readability>`_ cleans the page and preserves some markup
-- `readabilipy <https://github.com/alan-turing-institute/ReadabiliPy>`_ contains a Python wrapper for Mozilla's Node.js package, as well as article extraction routines written in pure Python
+- *readabilipy* is not part of the comparison anymore, it is provided for reference only (in older evaluations)
 - `trafilatura <https://github.com/adbar/trafilatura>`_ is the library documented here, several options are tested regarding main text extraction only, without metadata or comments

 The tools are compared to the raw page source and to a meaningful baseline consisting of extracting the raw text contained in the JSON article element or in a combination of paragraph, code and quote elements.